Welcome to Smoke Signals

 It's a year-long lab with 12 artists and four mentors.
 Everyone is extremely accomplished and warm.
 It's a privilege to be in conversation with them.
 One of the reasons I started Smoke Signals is to share what I'm learning this year.

 My application was about forging community responses to pollution from the Next Door Entity, i.e the oil refinery.
-Incredibly, this means I get to spend more time in Port Dickson.
+This means I get to spend more time in Port Dickson.
 So many major art opportunities are either escapes to remote locations, or assume that artists live in urban centers.

 The 2024 -2025 CAREC cycle is now open for applications.
 Deadline is 24 March 2024.
 If you're thinking about applying, do it.
 If you want tips, email me.